Find flights

 Add-ons

 Similar to many budget airlines, A3 offers a number of add-ons.
 For a price of about 1 latte, you can book a seat up front or with extra legroom and get security fast track through Athens.
 I find these options immensely useful (more on that below).
-You can also purchase checked baggage for a fee comparable to other European airlines; be sure to pay attention to weight restrictions.
+You can also purchase checked baggage for a fee comparable to other European airlines, just be sure to pay attention to weight restrictions.

 Onboard experience